ezeakeal/pySel/README.md

 =====

-Python-based framework around Selenium2 iBus interface for my E46 BMW written in Python
+Python-based framework around Selenium2

 ## Notes
 * You WILL need to place chromedriver from [here](https://code.google.com/p/chromedriver/) in the **lib/** directory